 “In the beginning, nurses at places like Twin City Hospital would have lived and ate their meals and slept in the hospital and were on call 24 hours,” said Phoebe Pollitt, a nursing professor at Appalachian State University in Boone, North Carolina, who has published widely on nursing history.

-Nurses were vulnerable to health challenges, according to Pollitt.
-“Nursing was also a dangerous occupation in the early days without effective modern treatments taking care of deadly and contagious illnesses,” she added.
+Nurses were vulnerable to health challenges.
+“Nursing was also a dangerous occupation in the early days without effective modern treatments taking care of deadly and contagious illnesses,” Pollitt added.
 “It was a very dangerous profession.”

 Civil War legacy